by Iram Shaukat

 How many hours of formal lessons should we complete per day?

 - It depends on your day’s schedule.
-Early mornings are good for Quran revision and memorization.
-Or if you’re on a road trip, you can do it whenever you’re driving.
+Early mornings are good for revision and memorization.
+Or if you’re on a road trip, you can do it while driving.

 - If the day is jam packed with visiting site after site, then they can skip formal lessons and write in their journals upon returning or the next day.